BlockchainCommons/SmartCustody/Docs/Case-Study-Keystone.md

 **Bitrot.**

-Provided that a sure correctly stores their Recovery Phrase, they can transfer their seeds to another device if either Keystone or the Mobile Device grows obsolete.
+Provided that a sure correctly stores their Recovery Phrase, they can transfer their seeds to another device if either Keystone or the Mobile App grows obsolete.
 A Recovery Phrase Check allows users to occasionally ensure that phrase remains valid.

 However, there is no way to regenerate the BIP-39 words or Shamir shards after initial creation, so if they are later lost, and the user does not move the funds to a new seed, the danger of Bitrot can resurface.